The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 In the case of a tenant’s insolvency, all rent receivables due become assets in bankruptcy.
 However, the lease does not end automatically: the landlord can request security for future rents.
 If security is not provided within a grace period, the landlord is entitled to give extraordinary notice and immediately terminate the lease contract.

-The forms of security that can be provided to a landlord to protect against a failure by the tenant to meet its obligations are rent deposits, bank guarantee/surety, and the additional liability of a third party/affiliate.
+The following forms of security can be provided to a landlord to protect against a failure by the tenant to meet its obligations:

 Once a lease is terminated, the tenant has no right to further occupy the leased premises.
 However, tenants may request the extension of the lease within 30 days of the termination by the landlord or two months before the end of the fixed lease term, where termination of the lease would cause a degree of hardship for them or their family, which cannot be justified by the interests of the landlord.